MyNerv/jekyll/_posts/2018-05-09-working-with-forestry-io.md

 First, before we go into any of the details of how to use Jekyll as a CMS, let's acknowledge an equally awesome hosting environment provided by Netlify.

+## Netlify - not just a hosting platform

-Netlify offers a hosting platform for static sites, that's incredibly simple to get started with, yet has an abundance of features to provide its clients with a broad range of opportunities - as a simple example, it's easy to include custom web forms, using their [forms](https://www.netlify.com/docs/form-handling).
+Netlify offers a hosting platform for static sites, that's incredibly simple to get started with, yet has an abundance of features to provide its clients with a broad range of opportunities to built amazing things!

+As a simple example, it's easy to include custom forms on your site, using Netlify's [forms](https://www.netlify.com/docs/form-handling).
+And